 In the 16th and 17th centuries the choir, the transept and the two side chapels were decorated in various ways.

-San Giovanni Battista Chapel and Treasury
+San Giovanni Battista Chapel

 A highlight is the San Giovanni Battista Chapel.
 During the crusade of 1098, the remains of John the Baptist had been found.
-They were shipped to Genoa and then buried again, in this chapel.
+They were shipped to Genoa and reburied, in this chapel.
 Domenico Gagini was responsible for the reliefs on the front of the chapel.
 Matteo Civitali and Andrea Sansovino made the sculptures.
 The canopy under which the sarcophagus was placed dates from the 16th century.

 The Museo di Tesoro di San Lorenzo is located to the right of the chapel.
 This treasury of the cathedral holds liturgical items, altarpieces and reliquaries.